weierophinney/grumpy-phpunit/testing-db.markdown

 only in an SQL query, then you probably will have to write a few tests that speak to the database directly.

-After all, I am on interested in testing to see if I can connect to my database properly.
+After all, I am only interested in testing to see if I can connect to my database properly.
 That sort of thing should be written into your application way before any business logic code gets run.
 Like in the bootstrap or the front controller of your framework-based code base.